shioyadan/UDOC.js/README.md

 crds : [0,0,  1,1,  2,2,3,0,2,1  ]   // coordinates for drawing commands (2 for M and L, 6 for C, 0 for Z)
 ```

-You can make your own Writers and give them to PSI / PDFI.
+You can make your own Writers and give them to existing Parsers.
 Your writer can do simple or complex work.
 E.g. you can extract all raster images out of a PDF or convert the PDF into SVG or your own format.
 Here is a simple writer, that counts pages and stores all strings.

 ```javascript
 var numPages = 0, strings = [], ef = function(){};